 If new authors did this prior to committing to a publisher then they may save themselves a lot of heartache and pain by being let down, treated like a number or worse, scammed by someone that doesn’t fulfill their obligations or know what they are doing.

 So here is my own personal accountability list I wish for you to review so that you are confident that the publisher you are reviewing is reputable, trusted, and worthy of your manuscript or money.
+In all honesty, I just want all authors to have the knowledge to avoid the publishing scams.

 KNOW WHAT YOU WANT